-Please note all community safety ward walkabouts and roadshows have now been completed and every ward visited in the borough.
-Please continue to revisit this page to get details on action taken, details on future events and how to get involved.
+Please note all community safety ward walkabouts and roadshows for 2017 have now been completed.
+Please continue to visit this page to get details on action taken, details on future events and how to get involved.

-- Help to identify and agree actions to include in an issues plan
+- help to identify and agree actions to include in an issue plan

-To feedback to residents and demonstrate the positive results of the community safety ward walkabouts, ward-specific action taken leaflets are outlined below:
+To feedback to residents and demonstrate the partnership action taken as a result of the ward walkabouts and roadshows, ward-specific Action Taken leaflets were produced and can be found below:

 To report anti-social behaviour or a crime that has already happened, or to seek crime prevention advice, please call the police non-emergency 101 reporting line.
 Calls to 101 from landlines and mobiles cost 15 pence per call, no matter what time of day you call or how long your call lasts.

 Always call 999 when a crime is happening, someone suspected of a crime is nearby, someone is injured, being threatened or in danger.

 To discuss any issues about community safety contact your local Safer Neighbourhood team by visiting the Tower Hamlets Met policing page.

 To receive your local Safer Neighbourhood team newsletters, sign up for the group email service on the neighbourhood link website and follow your local Safer Neighbourhood team on Twitter @MPSTowerHam